-Community Law Center has created a new manual especially for Baltimore’s community associations.
+Community Law Center has updated our manual created especially for Baltimore City’s community associations.
 “Strengthening Baltimore’s Neighborhoods: A Legal Guide for Community Associations,” will help community leaders run more efficient and effective meetings, update bylaws, maintain the organization’s corporate status, utilize laws designed to help neighborhoods, and much more!
 To order a printed copy for $25 plus $4 shipping, click here!

 This manual provides a basic overview of the development process in Baltimore City and advises community leaders about ways to insert themselves into the process.
 Community organizations should contact Community Law Center as soon as possible when development related issues arise, as legal representation is often highly advisable and every situation requires advice specific to the circumstances involved.